 - A ch 1 at the beginning of a row is not counted as a stitch.

 - The Block Stitch Blanket is made with a stiping yarn and a solid color yarn, but feel free to use any colors and striping you wish!
-The thickness of stripes will vary from blanket sizes.
+The thickness of stripes will vary with blanket sizes.

 - Using a stitch marker at the beginning of each row is recommended.